Ehllay/PyDotSwitcher/README.md

 Groups act as separate Home directories, so, running this command will create a `./.config/gtk-3.0` directory to store the `settings.ini` file inside the **MyConfig** group (Which, by default resides in ~/.config/pcswitcher/groups/).

 Now, to switch up our files, run:
-`$ pcswitcher [group]`
+`$ pcswitcher -sw [group]`

 This will apply all the configurations inside the group and will backup the existing configuration inside `~/.cache/pcswitcher/`, however, if you want to disable this, add the `--no-backup` flag.

-For scripting, run `$ pcswitcher -s [group]`.
+For scripting, run `$ pcswitcher -sh [group]`.
 This will auto generate a _.sh_ file for you to do scripting, and it will be executed when you switch up the files.
 If you have added a script to a group but don't want to execute it, append `--no-script`.

 ## Tips & Tricks